Revisit the Scaling Law of Supercomputers: Solving Extrem-Scale Problems on Extreme-Scale Machines

 Bio:

-Haohuan Fu is a Professor in the Department of Earth System Science, Tsinghua University, and the deputy director of the National Supercomputing Center in Shenzhen and Wuxi.
-Prof. Fu has his BE (2003) in CS from Tsinghua University, MPhil (2005) in CS from City University of Hong Kong, and PhD(2009) in computing from Imperial College London.
+Haohuan Fu is a Professor in the Shenzhen International Graduate School, and the Department of Earth System Science, Tsinghua University, and the deputy director of the National Supercomputing Center in Shenzhen and Wuxi.
+Fu has his BE (2003) in CS from Tsinghua University, MPhil (2005) in CS from City University of Hong Kong, and PhD(2009) in computing from Imperial College London.
 His research work focuses on supercomputing architecture and software, leading to three ACM Gordon Bell Prizes (nonhydrostatic atmospheric dynamic solver in 2016, nonlinear earthquake simulation in 2017, and random quantum circuit simulation in 2021).